SquareSR/alternative-red-routes/README.md

 - Pidgeotto:
 	- HA x2 (HA + BB if you have it)
 		- If you get Sand-Attacked swap to bird and let it faint
-		- With high HP and 1 Sand-Attack consider a risky strategy: MP/HA Rat, HA Kadabra, HA x2 Ivy (never Thrash after Sand) swap if HP gets too low
+		- With high HP and 1 Sand-Attack consider a risky strategy: Spam HA on every Pokemon in the fight (swap if HP gets too low)
 - Raticate:
 	- 1-6: Potion turn 1
 	- 7-22: MP or Thrash if only 1 MP is left